 You meet people who are attending, you meet the organizers of the event and you let them know about your event planning business, what your business is about, and what event planning services you offer.

 Simply getting out there and talking about your services, can work wonders.

-Tapping into your own network is the easiest way to get experience right off the bat.
+Tapping into your own network is the easiest way to get the experience right off the bat.
 This could be friends and family, co-workers, or even somewhere where you volunteer.

 Partner with Other Businesses

 As mentioned above, creating a relationship with other businesses is a great way to take your business to the next level.
 As you build this relationship, you and the other businesses may choose to partner together, which is a great way to combine your skills and blend them with somebody else’s and then offer your businesses or your skill-sets together as a group.

 There are hundreds of vendor options.
 Musicians, caterers, designers, or even photographers are great businesses to partner with to help you find, reach, and approach other clients.